sahithidhulipala9/foo_parameterization/README.md

 utils.py-> contains validation
 tests->  unit test cases
 setup.py -> configuration details
-# execute using this command - python setup.py install
-it creates files foo_parameterization.egg-info , build, lib folders are for understanding package structure
+Execute using this command - python setup.py install it creates files foo_parameterization.egg-info , build, lib folders are for understanding package structure

 **open folder in visual studio and install necessary plugin extensions**This package provides the complex (yet entirely fictitious) Foo et al. parameterization for calculating the volume of a sphere given its radius.